 How to Break the News Gently

 This is a sample letter for an applicant who is encouraged to apply again.
 Use this letter to mark your position as an employer of choice.
+Here is the sample.

 Mr. John Smith